tyalie/libcamera/Documentation/guides/pipeline-handler.rst

 ~~~~~~~~~~~~~~~~

 Each pipeline handler registered in libcamera gets tested against the current
-system configuration, by matching a ``DeviceMatch`` with the system
+system configuration, by matching an instance of a class derived from
-``DeviceEnumerator``.
-A successful match makes sure all the requested components
+``DeviceMatch`` with the system ``DeviceEnumerator``.
+A successful match makes
-have been registered in the system and allows the pipeline handler to be
+sure all the requested components have been registered in the system and allows
-initialized.
+the pipeline handler to be initialized.

 The main entry point of a pipeline handler is the `match()`_ class member
 function.
 When the ``CameraManager`` is started (using the `start()`_ function),